 Enjoy the beach and boardwalk without the crowds at this late-season marathon in Delaware’s “most visited city.”
 Situated on the Atlantic Coast, Rehoboth Beach draws enthusiastic marathoners with its flat course that traverses sandy dunes, wetland habitats and coastal maritime forests as well as the occasional residential neighborhood.
 Finishers tout the bustling after-party (free with race registration) which includes unlimited food and three beer tickets.
 And the town’s eclectic assortment of colorful cottages, funky shops and charming restaurants appeal to runners and non-runners alike.
 Looking for a fast marathon in a coastal setting?
 Come “sea” what all the fuss is about in Rehoboth Beach.

-Despite a new name and new course for 2019, the Atlanta Marathon retains the same organizers as its popular predecessor, the Publix Georgia Marathon.
-Produced by the Atlanta Track Club (organizers of the nation’s largest running event, the Peachtree Road Race), Atlanta is a reliable option for an early-season marathon.
-The predominately loop course passes through historic neighborhoods and by several colleges, universities and stadiums, with highlights that include Martin Luther King Jr.’s birthplace and final resting place, the 1996 Olympic rings and torch cauldron, and the Georgia State Capitol.
+True to its moniker, Running City USA sets the standard for race day in the Peach State.
+Produced by the Atlanta Track Club (organizers of the nation’s largest running event, the Peachtree Road Race), Atlanta’s hometown race is a reliable option for an early-season marathon.
+Starting and finishing in Centennial Olympic Park, the relentlessly hilly course rolls through historic neighborhoods and by several colleges, universities and stadiums.
+Highlights include Martin Luther King Jr.’s birthplace and final resting place, the 1996 Olympic rings and torch cauldron, and the Georgia State Capitol.
 All of which supports the organizers’ assertion that “the best way to see Atlanta is on foot.”

 Honolulu, HI (Dec)